StarOneCRM/StarOneCRM/README.md

 <details>
 <summary>Day 2 (24-12-24)</summary>
-Worked on the Student CRUD task.
+Worked on the student CRUD task.
 Added API calls to `/crud/` for creating a student, deleting a student, updating student data, and reading a list of students with all their details.
 </details>

 <details>